Solid Waste Management Rules, 2016

 Extended Producer Responsibility

-- UPSC Relevance: GS3 Environment.
+• UPSC Relevance: GS3 Environment.
 Prelims tests the definition of EPR and which Indian waste management rules include EPR provisions (Plastic Waste Management Rules 2016, E-Waste Management Rules 2016/2022, Battery Waste Management Rules 2022, Tyre Waste Management Rules 2022).
-Mains asks about the effectiveness of EPR in managing plastic and e-waste in India — challenges include informal sector dominance (90%+ of e-waste is processed informally), lack of infrastructure for collection, difficulties in tracing products back to producers, and weak enforcement.
-The single-use plastic ban (July 2022), carry bag thickness timeline, and EPR certificate trading framework are connected current affairs topics.
+Mains asks about the effectiveness of EPR in managing plastic and e-waste in India — challenges include informal sector dominance (90%+ of e-waste is processed informally), lack of infrastructure for collection, difficulties in tracing producers, and weak enforcement.
+The PWM Amendment Rules 2026 (notified 31 March 2026) are the most recent development: mandatory recycled content escalating to 60% by 2028-29, seller registration, barcode/QR traceability from July 2025, and Registered Environmental Auditors to verify EPR claims.
+The single-use plastic ban (July 2022), carry bag thickness timeline (50 → 75 → 120 microns), and EPR certificate trading framework are foundational Prelims data points.

 Ecosystem Services

-- UPSC Relevance: GS3 Environment.
+• UPSC Relevance: GS3 Environment.
 Prelims tests the four categories of ecosystem services (provisioning, regulating, cultural, supporting) as defined by the Millennium Ecosystem Assessment (2005) — remember that supporting services underpin the other three.
 Mains asks about: economic valuation of ecosystem services (Costanza's approach), why mangroves and wetlands should be valued for their regulating services (flood control, carbon sequestration — "blue carbon" stores 3-5x more carbon than terrestrial forests), how Payment for Ecosystem Services (PES) can incentivise conservation, and the TEEB initiative.
-Connect to Ramsar Convention on wetlands, India's 98 Ramsar sites, and the argument that environmental conservation is an economic investment, not a cost.
+Connect to Ramsar Convention on wetlands, India's 99 Ramsar sites (as of April 2026), and the argument that environmental conservation is an economic investment, not a cost.